 The outside food bins have lockable lids, which will keep flies out and help deter rats, foxes and squirrels!

-If you need more corn starch bags attach the request tag found at the end of your current roll onto your caddy or call us on 0300 300 8302.
+If you require more polythene food waste bags please attach the request tag found at the end of the current roll onto your caddy or call us on 0300 300 8302.

 What goes in your brown food waste caddy?

 - meat and fish - raw and cooked (including small bones)

 - raw and cooked vegetables and fruit (including peelings)

 - all dairy products such as cheese